danyaberezun/KEEPs/README.md

 TODO: we do not add generalized pattern matching, but we add GADT inference

-***The paper presents a proposal how the current type-checker can be modified in order to cover this __gap__ in the language design by adding support for dependent pattern-matching.***
+***The paper presents a proposal how the current type-checker can be modified in order to cover this __gap__ in the language design by adding support for generalized pattern-matching.***

 ***Moreover, adding the mechanism to support for generalized pattern matching in type-checker also improves smart-casts behaviour and allows one to get rid of a number of unsafe casts in source code.*** (See next section for details)